michaelryanmcneill/shibboleth/readme.txt

    - Format: string
    - Available options: `'standard'` for the default "Environment Variables" option, `'redirect'` for the "Redirected Environment Variables" option, and `'http'` for the "HTTP Headers" option.
    - Example: `define('SHIBBOLETH_ATTRIBUTE_ACCESS_METHOD', 'standard');`
+ - `SHIBBOLETH_ATTRIBUTE_ACCESS_METHOD_FALLBACK`
+   - Format: boolean
+   - Available options: `true` to fallback to the standard "Environment Variables" options when the selected attribute access method does not return results or `false` to not fallback.
+   - Example: `define('SHIBBOLETH_ATTRIBUTE_ACCESS_METHOD_FALLBACK', true);`
  - `SHIBBOLETH_LOGIN_URL`
    - Format: string
    - Avaliable Options: none